junzhaohu/project/final project outline.md

 From the graph, we see that on November 7th or Decmeber 7th, there is one day that greatly influenced the cancelation.

 After checking the news, It's said that there is a big ice storm on December 6th, and continued on December 7th, and this leads to delay of thousands of flights and nearly a thousand flights canceled.

+Part 3: Conclusion:
+•  Most flights are short distance and middle distance flights which are less 1000 miles, and most flights goes to (or from) nearby big cities which have close economic relation with Dallas.

+•	Most cancelation rates are from 4% to 10%.

+•	But the cancelation rate is very high during the weekend (EV, MQ and 9E have cancelation rate more than 15%), that is because there is a ice storm in December 7th, which just happened in Saturday, and lead to cancelation of nearly a thousand flights.

+•	The average delay time for long distance flights (>1000) is shorter than that of short and middle distance flights.

+•	Although there are many delays, but most of the delay time for the flights are less than two and half hours.

  -->